SpaceG/spaceg.github.io/_posts/2015-07-07-mongoDB-database-for-scalability-performance-Agility.markdown

-<strong> Download the binary files for the desired release of MongoDB.</strong>
-Download the binaries from <code> https://www.mongodb.org/ downloads. </code>
+1.<strong> Download the binary files for the desired release of MongoDB.</strong> Download the binaries from <code> https://www.mongodb.org/ downloads. </code>